 IKEA High Chairs (Antilop)

 In January, 2012, the restraint buckle found on children’s IKEA Antilop High Chairs was found to easily loosen and/or unexpectedly release.
-Obviously, active children who are not properly restrained in a high chair are at considerable risk of falling and therefore may require a traumatic brain injury attorney.
-Approximatly 170,000 units have been recalled.
+Obviously, active children who are not properly restrained in a high chair are at considerable risk of falling and therefore may require traumatic brain injury attorney Approximatly 170,000 units have been recalled.